ANIKET-27/flutter_football_app/README.md

-# Football Application
+# Football Application in Flutter

-A new Flutter project.
+## About
+This is a footabll application where football enthusiast can track of all the major leagues in football at one place using api-football API.